 Aquaponics mimics the natural way of farming.
 The method helps creating a circular balance system for crop growth and maintenance of the aquatic life.
 However, efforts need to be made to reach the effective cycle.
 The close parameters that need constant monitoring for the method to be effective are:

-the maintenance of aqua life is essential.
+Water Temperature : the maintenance of aqua life is essential.
 This can be achieved by keeping in check, the water temperature in accordance to the type of aqua life.
 Different species of fish and other aquatic animals used in aquaculture need different temperatures for their maintenance and growth.
-Hence, it is important to achieve and maintain the water temperature according to the aquatic life for their favourable growth.
+Hence, it is important to achieve and maintain the water temperature according to the aquatic life for their favorable growth.

 It is important to achieve the parameters to the level of perfection to achieve high system productivity.
 The better checks maintained at various levels, enables better results.vailability of the modern techniques and the experts to support, the final produce made available is of the best quality.